 I hereby authorize following operation or procedure and such assistants as he/she may designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy for acute STEMI (ST-elevation myocardial infarction).
-LAY DESCRIPTION Give clot-dissolving medication through an IV to dissolve the clot which is causing a heart attack. has discussed with me the information briefly summarized below: BENEFITS • When PCI is not available within two hours, thrombolytic medication is the "standard of care" for achieving coronary r within 12 hours of acute STEMI onset. • When administered within 6 hours of pain onset, about 1 in 40 persons will have their life saved. • When administered between 6-12 hours after pain onset, about 1 in 60 persons will have their life saved. • Decreased risk of developing heart failure. • A STEMI patient who receives thrombolytic medication is about 3-5 times more likely to have their life saved than to I bleeding (see below).
-About 1 in 100 persons will experience non-life-threatening bleeding.
-About 1 in 100-250 persons will experience bleeding into the brain which usually results in either death or significant disability.
-RISKS OF NOT HAVING THE PROCEDURE Higher risk of death.
+LAY DESCRIPTION Give clot-dissolving medication through an IV to dissolve the clot which is causing a heart attack. has discussed with me the information briefly summarized below: BENEFITS When PCI is not available within two hours, thrombolytic medication is the "standard of care" for achieving coronary repervision within 12 hours of acute STEMI onset.
+When administered within 6 hours of pain onset, about 1 in 40 persons will have their life saved.
+When administered between 6-12 hours after pain onset, about 1 in 60 persons will have their life saved.
+Decreased risk of developing heart failure.
+A STEMI patient who receives thrombolytic medication is about 3-5 times more likely to have their life saved than to have bleeding (see below).
+RISKS About 1 in 100 persons will experience non-life-threatening bleeding. (some, but not all) About 1 in 100-250 persons will experience bleeding into the brain which usually results in either death or significant disabilities RISKS OF NOT HAVING THE PROCEDURE Higher risk of death.
 Higher risk of developing heart failure.
 ALTERNATIVE TREATMENTS None are available at this facility.

-Patient signature: Printed name: Date and time: Witness signature: Printed name: Date and time: Physician signature: Witness signature: Printed name: Date and time: Printed name: Date and time:
+Patient signature: Witness signature: Printed name: Date e and time: Printed name: Date and time: Physician signature: Witness signature: Printed name: Date and time: Printed name: Date and time: